The Hollywood Gundam Bibliography

 Pgs 122-25

 A 1985 artbook predominantly compiling artwork Syd Mead had created for film productions.
 Contains several Gundam pieces: Gouache renderings of the opening and closing scenes from the Lion’s Gate film project and an unrelated 1985 poster created to promote Zeta Gundam.
 It is the earliest known published material related to the canceled 1983 film, though Lion’s Gate is not acknowledged at all.
-The reproductions in the book seem to be significantly cropped to fit the page since differently cropped versions have surfaced online that reveal more of the image vertically.
-The origin of the versions online is unknown.
+The reproductions in the book are significantly cropped to fit the page.

 Mead Gundam